AshokKumar2525/SentiMotion/Readme.md

-# ✨ EmotiVerse – BERT Twitter Sentiment/Emotion Analyzer
+# ✨ SentiMotion – BERT Twitter Sentiment/Emotion Analyzer

-EmotiVerse is an interactive **Streamlit web app** that analyzes the emotional tone of tweets using a **fine-tuned BERT (bert-base-uncased)** model.
+SentiMotion is an interactive **Streamlit web app** that analyzes the emotional tone of tweets using a **fine-tuned BERT (bert-base-uncased)** model.
 It predicts one of six emotions: